rgknp/AIDayLabs/lab02.1-azure_search/0_README.md

 In `lab01.1-computer_vision`, we built a simple C# application that allows you to ingest pictures from your local drive, then invoke the [Computer Vision](https://www.microsoft.com/cognitive-services/en-us/computer-vision-api) Cognitive Service to grab tags and a description for those images.

-Once we had this data, we processed it and stored all the information needed in [DocumentDB](https://azure.microsoft.com/en-us/services/documentdb/), our [NoSQL](https://en.wikipedia.org/wiki/NoSQL) [PaaS](https://azure.microsoft.com/en-us/overview/what-is-paas/) offering.
+Once we had this data, we processed it and stored all the information needed in [CosmosDB](https://azure.microsoft.com/en-us/services/documentdb/), our [NoSQL](https://en.wikipedia.org/wiki/NoSQL) [PaaS](https://azure.microsoft.com/en-us/overview/what-is-paas/) offering.

-Now that we have it in DocumentDB, we'll build an [Azure Search](https://azure.microsoft.com/en-us/services/search/) Index on top of it (Azure Search is our PaaS offering for faceted, fault-tolerant search - think Elastic Search without the management overhead).
+Now that we have it in CosmosDB, we'll build an [Azure Search](https://azure.microsoft.com/en-us/services/search/) Index on top of it (Azure Search is our PaaS offering for faceted, fault-tolerant search - think Elastic Search without the management overhead).
 We'll show you how to query your data, and then build a [Bot Framework](https://dev.botframework.com/) bot to query it.
 Finally, we'll extend this bot with [LUIS](https://www.microsoft.com/cognitive-services/en-us/language-understanding-intelligent-service-luis) to automatically derive intent from your queries and use those to direct your searches intelligently.

 > Note: In this lab, we will only be creating the Azure Search service that you will use in a future lab to build a more intelligent bot.